rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. The Bruce Voyles Rule and the Sam Rebelsky Rule

+1. Heap sort.

 1. Donating to Grinnell.
 (Why you should donate.)

-1. Preregistration.

 1. Jon Strymish.

 1. Backticks.

 1. Maybe my silly "windows in Processing" code.

-1. Heap sort.

 1. Harry and David, continued.